-Either PLL can be enabled in HSPLL, ECPLL, INTOSCPLL and INTOSCPLLO Oscillator modes by setting the PLLEN bit (OSCTUNE<6>) or by clearing the CFGPLLEN bit (CONFIG1L<4>).

-The 96 MHz PLL is designed to produce a fixed 96 MHz reference clock from a fixed 4 MHz input.
-The output can then be divided and used for producing a 48 MHz microcontroller core clock.
+The PLL can be enabled in HSPLL, ECPLL, INTOSCPLL and INTOSCPLLO Oscillator modes by setting the PLLEN bit (OSCTUNE<6>).
+It is designed to produce a fixed 96 MHz reference clock from a fixed 4 MHz input.
+The output can then be divided and used for both the USB and the microcontroller core clock.
 Because the PLL has a fixed frequency input and output, there are eight prescaling options to match the oscillator input frequency to the PLL.
 This prescaler allows the PLL to be used with crystals, resonators and external clocks, which are integer multiple frequencies of 4 MHz.
-For example, a 12 MHz crystal could be used in a prescaler Divide-by-Three mode to drive the 96 MHz PLL.
+For example, a 12 MHz crystal could be used in a prescaler Divide-by-Three mode to drive the PLL.